petbattle/ubiquitous-journey/README.md

 All the apps should be syncing and deploying (we set auto sync true):
 ![argo-uj-all.png](images/argo-uj-all.png)

-If you select one of the `app-of-app` applications e.g. `ubiquitous-journey` we can see out CICD tooling deployed.
+If you select one of the `app-of-app` applications e.g. `ubiquitous-journey` we can see our CICD tooling deployed.
 You can further drill-down from here as well.
 ![argo-login.png](images/argo-app-of-apps-uj.png)

 ### Create Tekton directory structure